-Dr. Charles Edward Knister was born in Maidstone Township (Essex County), Ontario on the 11th of February, 1881 in Maidstone Twp, Essex County, Ontario.
-His parents, Adam Knister and the former Nancy Ann Hill were farmers and he had a younger brother named Almer.
+Dr. Charles Edward Knister was born in Maidstone Township (Essex County), Ontario on the 11th of February, 1881.
+Dr. Knister was the eldest of 2 children born to Adam Knister and the former Nancy Ann Hill.
+His parents were farmers and his brother was named Almer.

 Dr. Knisters primary education was in a local school and prior to attending university, he graduated from Essex High School.
 While in his first year at university, he achieved top honors for a scholarship with 2 other students.
 Dr. Knister graduated M.B. (with honours) from The University of Toronto Faculty of Medicine in 1903.